-- understand concepts related to guidance. - get acquainted with the organizational framework and procedures of Guidance services in educational institutions. - understand concepts related with counselling. - Know and use the agencies for providing guidance and counseling services to students and to understand issues in counselling services.
+- to understand concepts related to guidance. - to get acquainted with the organizational framework and procedures of Guidance services in educational institutions. - to understand concepts related with counselling. - to know and use the agencies for providing guidance and counseling services to students and to understand issues in counselling services.